svikashk/docs/guide/get-started.md

 ## Create Feature to plan and track progress

 A Feature is a collection of users stories, tasks, subtasks, bugs, and enhancements.
-A squad can have multiple features, so you can track everything that's happening in your squad.
+Just as how a squad might work on multiple features, you can create multiple features in Zepel and track everything that's happening in your squad.

 ![All Features in Zepel](/guide/assets/uploads/zepel-features.png "Zepel Features")